zhouhaoyi/Informer2020/README.md

 ## Citation

-If you find this repository useful in your research, please cite the following paper:
+If you find this repository useful in your research, please consider citing the following paper:

 ```
 @inproceedings{haoyietal-informer-2021,